emailWould you like to receive Burncoose newsletters?

 Additional Features - Burncoose speciality - See Burncoose Speciality group for more details

-Good to know - suitable for a rock garden in full sun.
+Good to know - R. augistinii x R. impeditum lavender-flowered.
+Suitable for a rock garden in full sun.
+Shallow planting is essential.
+Tolerant of more alkaline soil

 Pests & Diseases - vine weevils, scale insects, honey fungus, powdery mildew, bud blast.